chunweiz/CCUX/doc/build.md

 ***
 ## Module

-> The Grunt build for module is available at `grunt\build\module.js`.
+> The Grunt build for module is maintained at `grunt\build\module.js`.

-You invoke a Grunt module build by typing the following command in your command prompt at your CCUX local repository root folder:
+In order to invoke Grunt to build a module, open your command prompt and navigate to your local CCUX repository root folder where the `Gruntfile.js` resides.
+Type the following command:

 ```
 #!batch